VallabhDevale-tech/ai-driving-licence-verification/README.md

 This system is developed with a real-world deployment approach, enabling seamless integration with existing RTO infrastructure without requiring major system changes.

+## NOTE

+I had make this project as a software prototype, you can make this project as a hardware prototype using raspberry, camera module and fingerprint sensor/module.

 ---

 ## Problem Statement